-The Dun Laoghaire Rathdown (DLR) Development Plan (2016-2022), the Cherrywood SDZ Planning Scheme (2014) and the SEA Environmental Report (2014) detail all of the Recorded Monuments within the vicinity of the study area as well as policies and objectives relating to heritage and archaeology (Appendix 3).
+The Dun Laoghaire Rathdown (DLR) Development Plan (2022-2028), the Cherrywood SDZ Planning Scheme (2014) and the SEA Environmental Report (2014) detail all of the Recorded Monuments within the vicinity of the study area as well as policies and objectives relating to heritage and archaeology (Appendix 3).

-There are 22 archaeological sites within a 600m radius of the proposed development (Table 1; Figure 1; Appendix 1).
-The nearest recorded monument consists of the archaeological zone of potential for the Military Camp (DU026-127), which extends into the southern half of the proposed development area.
+There are 25 archaeological sites within a 500m radius of the proposed development, including one redundant record (Table 1; Figure 1; Appendix 1).
+The nearest recorded monument consists of the archaeological zone of potential for the Military Camp (DU026-127), which extends into the eastern half of the proposed development area.